VytasHub/Theory-of-Algorithms-Project-2016/README.md

 ## Preprocessing
-My script does a lot of preprocessing, which only needs to be run once.
-Once the preprocessing is done we can run the game solver again and again without that overhead.
+Pre-processing is very important as it creates map with keys which can be looked up instantly.
+Pre-processing needs to be run once to map dictionary to the map.
+Pre-processing running time will depend on dictionary size.
+As we will see in Performance section as 2 dictionaries are used : wordslist.txt 10000 words and  bigDictionary.txt it contains 235 886 words.

 ## Efficiency
 Here's some stuff about how efficient my code is, including an analysis of how many calculations my algorithm requires.